DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Theoretical Guarantees

 \section{Theoretical Guarantees}

 In this section, we provide a regret upper bound for \cref{alg} as well as a matching (in order of $T$) lower bound on the regret of any other algorithm, which shows that our algorithm is rate optimal.
+We provide an outline of the proof of the below in \cref{sec:upperboundanalysis}, where we break up the argument into modular Propositions, each of which we prove in detail in \cref{section: proof}.